Children's Health Foundation Privacy Statement

 3.11 What we communicate

 We communicate with you about what you have asked us to – to provide the service you have requested.
-If you have made a donation to Children’s Health Foundation or have requested information, we will send you updates such as our Children’s Health Foundation Newsletter and our annual report.
+If you have made a donation to Children’s Health Foundation or have requested information, we will send you updates such as our Children’s Health Foundation Newsletter and our annual reports.

 3.12 Marketing communications